-The Property Standards Division provides systematic area inspection for all non-owner occupied single and multi-family rental dwelling units to ensure compliance with the standard set forth in the International Code Council, 2003 edition as adopted and amended by the City of Evanston.
-Copies of the Code are available for sale in the City Clerk’s Office.
+The Property Standards Division provides systematic area inspection for all non-owner occupied single and multi-family rental dwelling units to ensure compliance with the standard set forth in the International Code Council, 2012 edition as adopted and amended by the City of Evanston.

 Highlights from the amendments include: